 Here are the web resources on cell biology:

 The Cellular Observatory is a key component of the Biomolecular Networks Initiative at PNNL.
 This new facility will obtain real-time data on the function of living cells.
 Unique instruments combined with Proteomics and Virtual Cell facilities enable a new approach to biological research at PNNL – a rapid, integrated approach to address fundamental questions in biology.
 Link

 Cell and Molecular Biology Online

 An Informational Resource for Cell and Molecular Biologists.
-Features resources for biology research and education, including protocols, lab home pages, journals, grants, professional societies, conferences, career information, online courses and biological images.
+Features resources for biology research and education, including protocols, lab home pages, journals, grants, professional societies, conferences, career information, online courses and biological file.
 Link

 Cell Biology Division of the WWW VL Biosciences

 A comprehensive listing of cell biology links divided into the major divisions.
 Link

 This site contains addresses and hints for the active cell biologist and shall help you to get more information for your scientific work.
 Link